 Utah’s bright, high-altitude sunlight is unforgiving — it shows every tone clearly, which is exactly why your color should be chosen for that light, not against it.

 The best way to land on the right shade is an in-person consultation in natural light.
-That’s the first thing we do for every new color guest at Skandia Kollektiv.
+That’s the first thing we do for every new color guest at Skandia Kollektiv, and you can start your color application before you come in so we already understand your goals when you sit in the chair.

 How to Find a Great Hair Colorist in Utah